continuedev/continue/docs/docs/docs/autocomplete/how-to-customize.md

 ---
-title: Advanced configuration
+title: How to customize
-description: Autocomplete \- advanced configuration
+description: How to customize Autocomplete
-keywords: [configuration, advanced]
+keywords: [customize]
 sidebar_position: 5
 ---